Welcome to the Topic “Common issues faced by tenants”

 Huge Deposits

 When a tenant is looking at homes, it’s customary for the owners to demand astronomical deposits.
-When the lease is transferred, some of them even demand a security deposit equal to one year’s worth of rent.
+Some landlords even demand a security deposit equal to one year’s worth of rent when transferring the lease.

 Privacy